Open Neighborhood Ideals of Well-Totally Dominated Trees are Cohen-Macaulay: Shellability of Stable complexes

 The following corollary is not used until Section~\ref{sec241204d}.

-\begin{corollary} Let $T = (V,E)$ be an unmixed balanced tree of height 3.
-Then every minimal TD-set of $T$ is a union of $V_1$ and a minimal odd TD-set of $T$.
-Therefore by Lemma~\ref{lem. |N(s) cap D| = 1}, every minimal TD-set of $T$ is of the form
+\begin{corollary} Let $T = (V,E)$ be an WTD balanced tree of height 3.
+Then every minimal TDS of $T$ is a union of $V_1$ and a minimal odd TDS of $T$.
+Therefore by Lemma~\ref{lem. |N(s) cap D| = 1}, every minimal TDS of $T$ is of the form

 \end{corollary}